ryukinix/lisp-chat/README.md

 * [SBCL](http://www.sbcl.org/)
 * [Quicklisp](https://github.com/quicklisp/quicklisp-client)

-And make sure that `~/.sbclrc` has a entry calling the quicklisp setup.
+And make sure that `~/.sbclrc` has a entry calling to the quicklisp setup.

 ```common-lisp
 (load "~/quicklisp/setup.lisp")